richelbilderbeek/lesson_mermaid/reflections/20241017/README.md

 Keep it up!
 ```

 I think this is great feedback!
+Indeed,
-Indeed, I should have been doing a stronger
+I should have been doing a stronger
 Feedback phase and demo live how to build these.
 I'll try to do so next time.

 - [ ] Show the process of constructing the mindmaps/flowcharts

+Also, the 'a bit flickering while walking back and forth' is correct: my laptop
+was far away from the screen, so I had to walk more than I'd have liked too.
+I could not reasonably have fixed this, yet I enjoy such an observant learner!